 The scene between Daredevil and Spider-Man added to why the meeting with District Attorney Benjamin Hochberg was important.
 Not only is Hochberg an incredibly important person because of his position as District Attorney but he was also Matt’s boss.
 Seeing both the shock and anger on Hochberg’s face really put into full context the ramifications to Matt’s decision to be arrest have.
 Because, as Matt said, if it gets out that Matt Murdock is really Daredevil than it risks destroying all the work of Hochberg and the current District Attorney’s office.
-There are now much more at play than just Matt’s secret of being Daredevil to be on the look out for.
-Having those consequences be establish gives a greater sense of importance to what will happen next in Zdarsky’s narrative on Daredevil.
+There are now much more at play than just Matt’s secret of being Daredevil to be on the lookout for.
+Having those consequences be established gives a greater sense of importance to what will happen next in Zdarsky’s narrative on Daredevil.

 As mentioned before, Marco Checchetto’s artwork throughout Daredevil #21 was excellent.
 Checchetto got over all the feelings that the characters from Daredevil to Mayor Fisk had in different interactions.
 Whether it was the tense meeting between Daredevil and Spider-Man or Mayor Fisk’s conversation with the Stromwyns, there was a different tone to everything that Checchetto got across through his artwork.
 That all made the dialogue even better as you can just look at the artwork and understand what is going on.
-All of that made the impact of Hochberg angry slap that he deliver on Matt hit even harder.
+All of that made the impact of Hochberg angry slap that he delivers on Matt hit even harder.
 You could feel the pain and anger Matt caused by his actions in this one moment.

 The Bad: Nothing.

 Overall: Daredevil #21 continues the trend of excellence that Chip Zdarsky and Marco Checchetto have been known for on this series.
-The consequences of Matt Murdock’s actions and decision are felt throughout this issue.
+The consequences of Matt Murdock’s actions and decisions are felt throughout this issue.
 How it all works together to tell a greater story makes what happens next even more exciting to see play out.

 To comment on this article and other Comic Book Revolution content visit our Facebook page, Twitter feed and Instagram.
 You can catch up with all of Kevin’s thoughts about comics, anime, TV shows, movies and more over on Twitter.
 You can also watch the fun and silly videos Kevin is making over on his TikTok.